Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Preliminaries

 \subsection{Finite precision arithmetic and types of rounding}

-In this paper we only consider the base-$2$ normalized floating point number systems presented in Table \ref{tab:precision}.
-We define a floating point number system as in Higham's book \cite{higham2002accuracy}: \begin{definition}[Section 2.1 in \cite{higham2002accuracy}] A floating point number system $F \subset \R$ is a subset of the real numbers whose elements have the form
+In this paper we only consider the base-$2$ normalized floating-point number systems presented in Table \ref{tab:precision}.
+We define a floating-point number system as in the book by \cite{higham2002accuracy}: \begin{definition}[Section 2.1 in \cite{higham2002accuracy}] A floating-point number system $F \subset \R$ is a subset of the real numbers whose elements have the form